hansonhl/antra/README.md

 g = ComputationGraph(root)
 ```

-This is in a way similar to `tensorflow`, where users define a computation graph statically.
-In the above,
 Note that the `GraphNode` constructor takes in an arbitrary number of positional arguments that serve as its
 children. **Note that the ordering of the node's children must be same as defined in the function**.